szager-chromium/rr/Zen.md

-Experimental support for AMD Zen-based CPUs has been merged on September 18, 2020.
+Experimental support for AMD Zen-based CPUs was merged on September 18, 2020.

 So far it has been validated to work on:
 - Threadripper 3970X, 3990X